Wednesday, 25 May 2022

 Violent Policing:

-In my Birkbeck CollegeCulture, Community, Identity assignment completed in April 2022, I discussed the debates relating to police violence and stated that the issue of police accountability is at the heart of police violence and how outrageous it is that not one police officer in the UK has ever been convicted for a death in custody.
+In my Birkbeck CollegeCulture, Community, Identity assignment completed in April 2022, I discussed the debates relating to police violence and stated that the issue of police accountability is at the heart of police violence and how outrageous it is that not one police officer in the UK has ever been convicted for the death of a black person in custody.

 BBC London News — Call to Action: